79 Realignment Project (Segment 3)

 - Reduce division of traffic from the state routes onto local roadways

-- Wildlife crossing at Patton Avenue and Patterson Avenue
+- Wildlife passafeway at Patton Avenue, Patterson Avenue and Salt Creek Channel

-- Bridge over Salt Creek Channel and Patterson Avenue
+- Bridge over Salt Creek Channel, Patterson Avenue and Patton Avenue

-- Enhance safety by constructing a 14-foot median buffer, outside shoulders, and accommodations for a future transit corridor
+- Enhance safety by constructing a 14-foot median buffer, outside shoulders, and accommodations for a future transportation corridor

 The final design and engineering are anticipated to be completed in 2027.